notlainiwakura/blackmetalradio/README.md

 # Black Metal Radio

-A web application that randomly selects black metal bands and plays their music through YouTube integration.
-Built with Flask and deployed on Google Cloud Run.
+A web application that randomly selects black metal bands from a curated list and plays their music through YouTube integration.

 ## Features

 - Random black metal band selection from a curated list
 - YouTube video integration for each band
 - Clean, minimalist dark interface
-- Serverless deployment on Google Cloud Run

 ## Tech Stack